Non-Destructive and Cost-Effective

 - Prevent Catastrophic Failures

 - Steam systems are usually quiet and maintain a consistent heat level.
-Malfunctioning or damaged steam equipment will have temperature fluctuations and produce
+Malfunctioning or damaged steam equipment will cause temperature fluctuations and produce various audible signals.

 - Areas with blocked or leaking equipment can be detected and documented with the use of certified infrared imaging radiometers and ultrasonic translators.

 - Infrared imaging radiometers are used first to verify temperature, then ultrasonic translators are used to verify proper functionality.

 - Data, photographs, and repair guidance for all potential problem areas are compiled into a comprehensive report.

 - Detecting problem areas allows for repair or replacement of the affected equipment before component failure occurs.

 - Atlantic Testing Services uses only certified thermographers and state-of-the-art equipment to provide professional surveys in compliance with industry standards.

 If you would like more information about how an Infrared Steam Inspection can help you, call Atlantic Testing Services at 888-696-6429.